frozenkp/gdoor/README.md

 # gdoor

 Gdoor is a red team emulation tool deveoped by CyCraft Technology.
-We use it to construct a macOS cyber range fro red team and blue team.
+We use it to construct a macOS cyber range for red team and blue team.
 We published our cyber range on ASIACCS'20 and HITB CyberWeek 2020.

 ## Build